Skip to content

 MethodHow

-Auto-deploySet spec.autoDeploy: true on the Order — Kokumi updates the Serving on every new Preparation
+Auto-deploySet spec.autoDeploy: Enabled on the Order — Kokumi updates the Serving on every new Preparation

 Label promotionLabel a Preparation with delivery.kokumi.dev/approve-deploy: "true"